Electronic and Electrical Devices

 Changing our habits can save precious resources

-The UK creates the second highest amount of electronic waste in the world and a vast amount goes to landfill, incineration or is dumped overseas.
+The UK ranks second globally for electronic waste production, yet much of this scrap is environmentally mismanaged through landfilling, burning, or being shipped off to developing nations.
 Recycling systems shred and incinerate it, wasting the rare and precious resources they contain.

 House of Commons Environmental Audit Committee Report on Electronic Waste and the Circular Economy highlights the key challenges in this area and the recommendations which need to be taken to reduce down electronic waste and ensure precious resources are not being lost.